-NOTE: I am currently only accepting new clients who wish to obtain a manuscript review on a full-length work of fiction or nonfiction (discovery draft or full draft) and clients who need proofreading or copyediting services for the same.
+NOTE: I am currently only accepting new clients who wish to obtain a manuscript review for a full-length work of fiction or nonfiction (discovery draft or full draft) and clients who need proofreading or copyediting services for the same.

 "Angela has twice read a novel in progress of mine and each time she provided me with a considered, in-depth review and clear, constructive notations on the manuscript.
 Her reviews were comprehensive and well-organized, reflecting the time and care she took with my work.
 I learned so much from working with Angela and my writing improved as a result.
 She is a welcome blend of talented professional, fearless editor, and encouraging coach. "

 "Angela edited for me about a year ago, and I was impressed not only with the level of detail she put into my manuscript, but with our phone call, during which she talked me through some of the micro- and macro-level suggestions and edits she had.
 I was able to ask her a lot of questions, run specific revision ideas by her, and hear about what her editors looked for while editing her memoir, which helped me in particular, since my manuscript was a memoir.

 After I applied Angela's edits, I sent my manuscript to an agent and was immediately picked up.
 I truly don't think I could have had that experience without Angela's help."